anton-makarevich/Sanet.Transport/docs/SignalRExample.md

 ## Notes

 - The host will be accessible at `http://[ip]:5000/transporthub` by default
-- You can customize the host URL by passing a different URL to `CreateHostAsync()`
+- You can customize the host URL by passing a different URL to `CreateHost()`
 - Discovery uses UDP broadcasts on port 5001
 - For security in production environments, consider adding authentication